 The donor car (and titled identity) of this particular Team CJ Lightweight Low Drag Coupe is a 1963 Jaguar E Type FHC (887568) that was built at the Browns Lane factory at precisely the same time as S850662.
 The two cars were completed within days of each other, both shipping out in May 1963.

-The cost of a Team CJ Low Drag Coupe is $450,000, which includes the titled identity of the E Type donor car.
-Each car will take approximately 18 months to complete.
+The cost of a Team CJ Low Drag Coupe is $500,000, which includes the titled identity of an appropriate Jaguar donor car.
+Each car will take approximately 24 months to complete from commencement of the build process.

 The Team CJ Low Drag Coupe is 100% road legal.